Back Making Olive Oil

 - Separate the oil from the rest of the liquids

 There you have it!!!
-Very simple and straightforward.
+Learning how to make olive oil is very simple and straightforward.

 Now in order to produce a high quality extra virgin oil, the process is the same but some attention to detail is necessary.